joravkumar/GCTranscriptionConnector-Google/README.md

 When deploying this application on Digital Ocean App Platform, you'll need to configure the following settings:

 - **HTTP Request Routes**
-  - Route Path: /audiohook
+  - Route Path: `/audiohook`
-  - Preserve Path Prefix: Enabled (check this option to ensure the path will remain /audiohook when forwarded to the component)
+  - Preserve Path Prefix: Enabled (check this option to ensure the path will remain `/audiohook` when forwarded to the component)
   - CORS Configuration: Configure as needed for your environment

 - **Ports**
   - Public HTTP Port: 443 (for HTTPS connections)

 - **Health Checks**
-  - Path: /health
+  - Path: `/health`
   - Protocol: HTTP

 - **Commands**
   - Build Command: None
-  - Run Command: python main.py
+  - Run Command: `python main.py`

 These settings ensure that:

-- The application listens on the correct path (/audiohook) for incoming Genesys Cloud AudioHook connections.
+- The application listens on the correct path (`/audiohook`) for incoming Genesys Cloud AudioHook connections.
-- The health check path (/health) is properly configured to allow Digital Ocean to monitor the application's status.
+- The health check path (`/health`) is properly configured to allow Digital Ocean to monitor the application's status.
 - The application starts correctly with the proper run command.

-When configuring your Genesys Cloud AudioHook integration, use the full URL provided by Digital Ocean (e.g., https://startish-app-1gxm4.ondigitalocean.app/audiohook) as your connector endpoint.
+When configuring your Genesys Cloud AudioHook integration, use the full URL provided by Digital Ocean (e.g., `https://startish-app-1gxm4.ondigitalocean.app/audiohook`) as your connector endpoint.

+---

 ## Prerequisites

 - **Dependencies:**
-  All Python dependencies are listed in requirements.txt:
+  All Python dependencies are listed in `requirements.txt`:
   - websockets
   - aiohttp
   - pydub